nohren/phyla2vec/readme.md

 # Phyla2Vec

 This project develops a phylogeny-aware encoding and diffusion framework for microbiome data, aimed at unifying 16S rRNA samples collected with different primer regions and collection protocols.
 Current primer-based methods (e.g., V4 vs. V3–V4) produce datasets that are incompatible across labs, limiting the effective size of training data for health classification tasks.
-Our approach learns UniFrac-aligned embeddings of microbiome samples that are robust to primer and collection variance, then trains a conditional diffusion model to generate biologically consistent synthetic samples in this latent space.
+Our approach learns UniFrac-aligned embeddings of microbiome samples, i.e a relational manifold of the microbiome, that is robust to primer and collection variance, then trains a conditional diffusion model to generate biologically consistent synthetic samples in this latent space.
 The result is a primer-agnostic generative pipeline capable of augmenting microbiome datasets, improving classifier generalization, and supporting downstream biological discovery.

 Core components: